tksander/shwop/README.md

 ## Team

-  - Product Owner: John Wareing [LinkedIn](https://wwwlinkedin.com/in/johnwareing), [GitHub](https://github.com/jwareing)
+  - Product Owner: John Wareing [LinkedIn](https://linkedin.com/in/johnwareing), [GitHub](https://github.com/jwareing)
   - Scrum Master: Corey Roy [LinkedIn](https://linkedin.com/in/coreyroy), [GitHub](https://github.com/coreys)
   - Development Team Members:
       Tommy Sander [LinkedIn](https://linkedin.com/in/thomasksander), [GitHub](https://github.com/tksander)
       Brett Sanders [LinkedIn](https://linkedin.com/in/brettwsanders), [GitHub](https://github.com/brettwsanders)

  - What the project does
  - Features
  - Developer: how to open up and start working on it
  - Step to get things working
  - Outline of the map - controllers, views, ect.
  - Delineated section
  - Screen shots of the product
  - Links to the product
  - how to run a test
  - Contributors: link to profiles
-     -Look at the code: (Put this at the top of the Readme)
+ - Look at the code: (Put this at the top of the Readme)
  - Highlight which parts of the code they would like to look at first
       - Front end - typical controller

 ## Table of Contents